The Pancake Tortoise has a soft flat shell. Their unique appearance has made them popular, causing many to be captured as pets.

 The Pancake Tortoise hides and lives between cracks in rocks.
 This has made them very adept at rock climbing.

-A soft-shelled turtle?!
+A soft-shelled tortoise?!

 The Pancake Tortoise lives in Kenya and Tanzania in Africa.
-For a turtle, it has some peculiarities.
+For a tortoise, it has some peculiarities.
 For instance, its shell is flat like a pancake, and actually quite soft.
 The Pancake Tortoise hides and lives between cracks in rocks.
 At first sight of an enemy, the Pancake Tortoise will scurry into its home and fill the crack by bloating its shell.
 In this way, they avoid being dragged out by their predators.

 Captured as pets...